alanng10/class-lang/Doc/Article/Word/a.md

 Word "child" has meaning that is sub entity.

+Word "frame" has meaning that is root view.

 Word "grid" has meaning that is table area.

 Word "row" has meaning that is vertical index.